FischerJo/FAME/README.md

 ## 0) News

 This tool is still under development.

+7/27/2021	New beta release v0.3 with several important bugfixes.

 There is now an alpha release for single cell support.

 ## 1) Getting Started